 David and Mary Helen Bush serve with Pioneer Bible Translators.
 David works as a Scripture Impact Adviser giving input on various methods and strategies helping to lead local believing and unbelieving people to transform their lives through the use of their translated vernacular Bible.
 David also works with the Pioneer Bible Translators development team as a donor advocate speaking to churches, foundations, and individuals all over the world seeking partnerships.
 Mary Helen helps lead a project to translate the scripture into a visual Bible for Sign Language for the Deaf, reaching one of the world's largest and most marginalized people groups in the world.

 Moise and Altagrace Toussaint are an indigenous missionary family who serve their church and community in Cap Haitien, Haiti.
 They have been serving some of the neediest of their people for years through a feeding center, school, orphanage, elder home and church-planting.
 This relationship was built over many years through short-term mission teams traveling and working alongside the Toussaints and others.

 Monclova, Mexico-Jose Luis and Valentina Estrada

-Oak Hills Church has partnered for over 7 years with the Estrada family and their church in Monclova, Mexico to reach into the local community with a message of grace.
-Their community church evangelizes and disciples people in nearby neighborhoods.
-They invest in the family through summer camps, retreats, and marriage seminars.
-Partnerships with the Children’s Hunger Fund and Manos de Cristo open doors for more families to experience God’s love.
+The Estrada family and their church in Monclova, Mexico strives to reach the local community with a message of grace.
+Their community church evangelizes and disciples people in nearby neighborhoods through small groups.
+They invest in children and families through summer camps, retreats, and marriage seminars.
 Their vision is for every believer to be transformed into a leader for Christ.

 San Salvador, El Salvador-Rafael and Raquel Rosales